-Solar Panel Bird Proofing: How to Stop Birds Nesting Under Your Panels
+Solar Panel Bird Proofing: Stop Birds Nesting Under Your Panels

 If you've noticed birds flying in and out from beneath your solar panels, a build-up of droppings down your walls, or scratching and cooing sounds coming from the roof, you have a common and fast-growing problem: pigeons nesting under your solar panels.
 The warm, sheltered gap between the panels and your roof is close to a perfect nesting site — and once one pair moves in, others follow.